-Okay, so where to start.
-Well, first of all you will see in the recipe below that the spices are fried with the vegetables and lentils before any stock has been added.
-I can't stress how important this is with developing flavour in the soup.
-Don't skip this step!
+- First up, the spices in this recipe are fried with the vegetables and lentils before any stock has been added.
+I can’t stress how important this is with developing flavour in the soup.
+Don’t skip this step!
 It literally only takes a few minutes and you will really notice a difference in the end result.

-I used olive oil in the recipe but if I had remembered I would have used coconut oil as it's a coconut based soup.
+- I used olive oil in the recipe but if I had remembered I would have used coconut oil as it’s a coconut based soup.
 So, you can easily use this if you have it on hand.
-I don't traditionally use much coconut oil in cooking, but am starting to use it more lately.
-Off the topic, it makes a great moisturiser!
+I don’t traditionally use much coconut oil in cooking, but am starting to use it more lately.

-The finishing touches to the soup really brought out the flavours even more.
-Don't skip them either!
-The sharpness of the lime and the creaminess of the Greek yoghurt really set off the soup.
-I also think Nann bread on the side wouldn't go astray.
+- The finishing touches to the soup really brought out the flavours even more.
+Don’t skip them either!
+The sharpness of the lime and the creaminess of the Greek yogurt really set off the soup.
+I also think Nann bread on the side wouldn’t go astray.

 Over all I am giving this soup a 10.
 Yes, that good.
 And like said earlier, a great mid week meal.

 Okay, so this soup really is best when it is first made.
 That doesn’t mean you can’t reheat it, but it honestly is better fresh.
 I mean same day fresh not piping out of the pan fresh.
 This could just be my personal opinion, but I am not usually keen on any leftover legumes.
 I find they lose their consistency and almost become too mushy.